WorkerFramework/worker-framework/worker-core.md

  an appropriate getter and setter according to Java standards.
 For most Codecs, it will also need a no-argument constructor.
 Because of the serialisation, the input and output messages should not extend other classes, and to ensure this, the classes should also be declared final.

+ Because these input and output messages define how to communicate with the Worker, should they change then the worker API version should be incremented.

-Hence the input message will look a bit like this:
+ The input message will look a bit like this:

 ```
  package com.hpe.caf.test.worker.shared;